AKASH2907/project_sunroof_india/README.md

 * The whole region is on top of the pyramid (zoom=0) covered by 256x256 pixels tile,every lower zoom level resolution is always divided by two.
 * At every zoom level, there is Meter per pixel value which gives distance in meters according to the difference in pixel values.

+## Optimal Rooftop Area for Solar Panels
+* Corners and Canny: Where corners and Canny results were overlapping those corners were selected.
+The problems with corners that they can’t be accessed in a localized manner.
+To draw a polygon out of that was impossible.